Ready to do business

 Additionally, Georgia is the #1 state in infrastructure and logistics.
 (Area Development)

 Georgia’s export shipments of merchandise in 2020 totaled $38.8 billion

 Georgia’s top 5 export markets are China, Mexico, Germany, Korea, and Japan

 in the SouthEast

-Savannah has been the fastest-growing container port in the U.S. for the past 10 years and is a major reason
+Savannah has been the fastest-growing container port in the U.S. for the past 10 YEARS.
+It is now THE LARGEST PORT IN THE UNITED STATES.
+This is a major reason

 any country on the globe